-This episode will be streaming online from May 19 to June 2.
+This episode will be streaming online for two weeks from December 15 to 29.
 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 Previously on "Borgen"

 Season three opened two and a half years after the season two finale.
 Birgitte is no longer prime minister, but she still has political aspirations.
 When Jacob Kruse doesn't let her re-enter the Moderate Party, she contests his leadership.
 Birgitte enlists Katrine, who now has a son with Kasper, but is no longer in a relationship with him, as her media adviser.
 Despite Katrine's best efforts, Birgitte isn't elected as party leader, leaving her to consider creating her own political party.
 (Click here to read the complete recap for this episode.)

 This week's episode: "The Land is Built on Law"

 Birgitte's (Sidse Babett Knudsen) dream of a new Denmark slowly materializes when she assembles her "band of brothers" to form the New Democrats Party.
 The first recruit is no politician, but the party's media adviser Katrine (Birgitte Hjort Sørensen), who was preparing to return to her TV1 gig after Birgitte's loss to Jacob (Jens Jacob Tychsen) as Moderate Party leader.
 This season finally finds the two protagonists working side by side.
 Although this story arc is fitting as Katrine is essentially Birgitte's younger counterpart, sacrificing a traditional family life for her nontraditional career, it also feels forced at times.
 Katrine is a bit too eager to leave her cozy, paid job to join Birgitte's potentially futile crusade.